Hu Zhengzhi

 Hu Zhengzhi or Hu Lin (1889 in Chengdu Sichuan – April 14, 1949 in Shanghai) was a Chinese newspaper publisher and political figure in Republican China.
 He is best known as the chief editor of the Ta Kung Pao from 1916 to 1923, then as its publisher until his death in 1949.
-He stood for an independent press and raised professional standards in journalism, but supported the Nationalist government's resistance to Japanese aggression in China, and tried to bridge the gap between the Chinese Communist and Nationalist parties after the war.
+He stood for an independent press and raised professional standards in journalism, but supported the Nationalist government in the Second Sino-Japanese War, and tried to bridge the gap between the Chinese Communist and Nationalist parties after the war.

 Hu Zhengzhi was the second of three brothers, the eldest of whom was Hu Xuanzhi.
 His second wife, Gu Junqi, was the niece of V.K.
 Wellington Koo.
 Hu Zhengzhi had five daughters and three sons.
 Except for Desheng who emigrated to the United States, his other children stayed in China after 1949.
 Hu Jisheng was the eldest son, the second was Hu Dongsheng; Hu Yan was the daughter of his first wife, while Hu Lan and Hu Desheng were born to Gu Shi.

 Education and early career

 After home education in the Chinese classics, Hu went on to a modern school, where he studied natural science and mathematics before going to Japan to study law.
 There he also met his future partners, Wu Dingchang (吴鼎昌 1884-1950) and Zhang Jiluan (张季鸾 1888–1941).
 When he returned to China in 1911, he passed the Shanghai bar and worked briefly for newspapers associated with Sun Yat-sen used his Japanese language ability as a translator for the Da Gonghe Bao.
-But when he became editor of the Ta Kung Pao in 1916, he became associated with the Anfu clique, which had just bought a controlling interest in the paper.
+But when he became editor of the Ta Kung Pao in 1916, he became associated with the Anfu Club, which had just bought a controlling interest in the paper.
 In the following years he served briefly as a judge, then went to Beijing to teach law and report on events in the capital for the Shanghai papers.
 When the Japanese government presented the Twenty-One Demands to pressure China into allowing expanded Japanese control, Hu made exclusive reports for his papers using information from Japanese and English language sources.

 In 1919 Ta Kung Pao financed a tour that took him to twenty countries.
 In Paris he covered the Peace Conference of 1919 and threw a reception for fellow journalists that included more than 130 guests from fifteen countries, a larger affair than even the Chinese embassy could host.